Ed's Redeeming Qualities: History

 Band members Dani Leone and Carrie Bradley originally met at the University of New Hampshire, and Dani's cousin Dom Leone and friend Neno Perrotta moved to the state from Ohio and Vermont.
-Their friend and future manager, Ray Halliday, encouraged them to start performing in Boston, which prompted first open mic in 1988 at 1369 Jazz Club in Boston's Inman Square.
+Their friend and future manager, Ray Halliday, encouraged them to start performing in Boston, which prompted first open mic in 1988 at 1369 Jazz Club in Cambridge's Inman Square.
 The band became popular on local college radio stations and started hosting cabaret-style shows, called Ed's Basement, at The Rathskeller.
 Amidst the band's early success, member Dom Leone died of cancer in 1989.
 After playing in the Boston area for two years, the band moved to San Francisco.

 The Boston Globe said of the band: "Ed's was the prototype for the little indie band that could."
 Of their 1989 album, More Bad Times, Chicago Times critic Bill Wyman said, "I have a feeling More Bad Times is going to be one of those records I get obsessive about."

 Their songs were often funny and strange story-songs or character sketches, compared to the style of the Jonathan Richman.
 Some highlights include Neno's "Lawyers and Truckers" and "Lawn Dart", and Leone's "Spoken Word".
 The band received some mainstream exposure when The Breeders covered their song "Drivin' on 9" on the album Last Splash.
 Kim Deal of the Breeders said, "They were really good at what they were doing, but there was a really cool amateur quality that was truly amateur.
 They were fun, too, sort of like the Pogues — but with more teeth."